erkanmalcokcom/get-all-links/README.md

    ```

 2. **Prerequisites**
-   - Make sure Python is installed on your system.
+   - Python 3.10.13 (Tested).
 You can download it from [python.org](https://www.python.org/downloads/).
+   - Beautiful Soup 4
+   - Requests
+   - PyMuPDF
+   - PrettyTable
+   - OpenAI API Optional for summarizing.

 3. **Navigate to the project directory and install the required Python libraries:**
    ```bash